 If you pick just one museum when you visit Santiago, make it the Museum of Memory and Human Rights.

-Easily one of the most profound and moving museums we’ve ever visited, the Museum of Memory was created as a memorial to, and commemoration of, the victims of the 1973 – 1990 dictatorship of Augusto Pinochet.
+Easily one of the most profound and moving museums we’ve ever visited, the museum was created as a memorial to, and commemoration of, the victims of the 1973 to 1990 dictatorship of Augusto Pinochet.

 The Pinochet regime oversaw human rights abuses on a vast scale, a dark period that divided families and friends, and left an indelible mark on the society.